methodphoto/mincc/data/1985/1985-artisans.md

 year: "1985"
 serialNumber: "0031"
 game: "The Artisans"
-title: "The Artisans -v- The Min"
+title: "The Artisans v The Min"
 gameLocation: "Surbiton"
 gameDate: "11/05/1985"
 result: "The Min won by 122 runs"